bhanuwealthy/docs-helper/README.md

 ## Run image

-#### The destination folder need not be mounted, a folder name can be provided and it will be creadted accordingly
+#### The destination folder need not be mounted, a folder name can be provided and it will be creadted accordingly.
 ```
 docker build -t docs-helper .
 docker run -v <path_to_local_src>:/source -v <path_to_local_dest>:/destination docs-helper /source /destination